Click here to see how the sample collection process has been modified with COVID-19 safety protocols.

 Athletes can be selected for testing at anytime and at any location.

-When USADA develops its plan to allocate testing resources, a number of considerations factor into the approach to testing athletes.
+When USADA develops its plan to allocate testing resources, several considerations factor into the approach to testing athletes.
 They can include the physical demands of the sport, the history of doping in the sport, training periods and the competition calendar, and many other key considerations.
-When athletes are selected for testing, they may be required to provide a urine sample, a blood sample, or both.
+When athletes are selected for testing, they may be required to provide a urine sample, a blood sample, dried blood sport, and/or any other WADA-approved matrices.
 Athletes are not selected for testing by the Doping Control Officers.

 Athletes selected for an in-competition test may be selected based on rules that the international federation or a local organizing committee has established.
 This could include a place finish within the competition as well as being randomly selected or target tested.
 Click here for more information on test distribution planning.